ayushgupta2959/SoftwareEngineeringCourse/README.md

 This repository consist of the projects given in Software Engineering Course Udacity.

 1.AverageSentenceLength
 	This software has two versions Unannoted , Annoted.
-The difference is Annoted dir code is annoted using checkerframework and modified to avoid run time errors at compile time.
+The difference is Annoted dir code is annoted using checkerframework and modified to detect run time errors at compile time.

 	directory AverageSentenceLength/Test/ consist of examples for which this software has been tested.